AzurasTsar/Cubulus_Alpha/README.md

 Goal: (Classic) Go through all the (as-of-yet uncompleted) levels!
 (Endless) Make it as far as you can without dying!
 Avoid the cubes continuously spawning or get a pill and smash em!

-Controls: WASD to move, e to slow time (5 secs, 15 sec cooldown)
+Controls: WASD to move, spacebar to jump, e to slow time (5 secs, 15 sec cooldown)
 Pickups: Diamonds increase speed slightly, increase health by 10, Pills make you huge, able to flatten cubes (10 second duration)

 current(in the next week) goals: health display, cooldown, and slow time ready displays, score tracking